mvgijssel/arel_toolkit/README.md

 1. Run `bin/setup` to install dependencies.
 1. Start the postgres database `docker compose up`
 1. Run `bundle exec rspec` to run the tests
-1. Run `bundle exec appraisal rspec` to run the tests for the different gem sets

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 To install this gem onto your local machine, run `bundle exec rake install`.